 Each semester, a U of R professor from home campus will visit Salzburg and teach an intensive, four week Special Topics Course, that is integrated into the curriculum of the Salzburg Semester.
 Fall 2013 and Spring 2014 courses are as follows:

 Fin de siècle: Vienna 1900, taught by Associate Professor Joseph Magedanz.
 4 units LAF: DD

 Artistic Journey: Europe Central, taught by Assistant Professor Alisa Slaughter.
 4 units LAF: pending

 MUSP 350s.01 APPLIED MUSIC (CR/NCR only) 4 Units

 Music majors can elect to take this course.
 The music major can enrich their musical experiences in Salzburg by being tutored in their applied lessons by a member or associate of the world famous Mozarteum faculty.

 The opportunity to audition for full inclusion in the Mozarteum does exist for the serious music student with appropriate language and music skills and full backing of their University.
 Admission into the Mozarteum is the sole province of the Mozarteum itself, and can be finalized only in Salzburg by a student satisfying the audition and exam requirements administered by the Mozarteum staff.
 If accepted, the student would adapt to the calendar and curriculum of the Mozarteum and such involvement would likely come at the expense of involvement in any of the field experiences of the regular Salzburg Semester program.

-Students are offered the additional opportunity to enroll in an elective Physical Education Activity Course (PEAC) called Austrian Outdoor Recreation.
+Students are offered the additional opportunity to enroll in an elective Physical Education Activity Course (SALZ 0RZ) called Austrian Outdoor Experience.
 The course involves regular fitness training and engagement in typical Austrian sports such as skiing, mountaineering, bicycling, hiking, and rock climbing.